 This Water Quality Improvement Strand of the Environment Fund scheme seeks to support projects that address pressures affecting the water environment.

-Projects can be as simple as planting native bank side vegetation or as complex as a catchment scale process restoration schemes.
+Projects can be as simple as planting native bank side vegetation or as complex as catchment scale restoration schemes.

 Examples of potential projects may include: